JCMexplains/writing-for-success-2023/textbook.md

 #### Formatting Brief Quotations

+In APA format, a brief quotation is a quote fewer than 40 words long.
+In MLA format, a brief quotation is a quote that takes up

-For brief quotations---fewer than forty words---use quotation marks to indicate where the quoted material begins and ends, and cite the name of the author(s), the year of publication, and the page number where the quotation appears in your source.
+For brief quotations use quotation marks to indicate where the quoted material begins and ends, and cite the name of the author(s), the year of publication, and the page number where the quotation appears in your source.
 Remember to include commas to separate